 What Is the Entry/Exit System (EES)?

 According to the official EU website, the EES is an automated IT system designed to modernize and secure the way Europe manages its external borders.
-The EES aims to improve efficiency, simplify travel for visitors, and increase security across borders of Schengen countries.
+This implementation will take place across the 29 countries in the Schengen Area, which includes 25 countries in the European Union and 4 non-EU countries.
+The EES aims to improve efficiency, simplify travel for visitors, and increase security across the borders of Schengen countries.

-The EES will store the following information for travelers:
+The EES system will store the following information for travelers:

 - Personal information from the travel document